Michael Whatley to Newsmax: GOP Will Win 2026 Midterms

-Michael Whatley, former Republican National Committee chair, and current GOP Senate candidate in North Carolina, strongly disputed predictions of Democrat gains in the 2026 midterm elections during a Monday interview with “Wake Up America.”
+Michael Whatley, former Republican National Committee chair, and current GOP Senate candidate in North Carolina, strongly disputed predictions of Democrat gains in the 2026 midterm elections during a Monday interview on Newsmax's "Wake Up America."

 He said that Republicans remain on track to hold and possibly expand their congressional power.